RMerl/asuswrt-merlin.ng/release/src/router/haveged/README.md

 1.  --enable-clock_gettime (default 'no' for recognized hosts)
 2.  --enable-daemon (default 'yes' if Linux)
 3.  --enable-diagnostic (default 'no')
-4.  --enable-init (type, default 'no')
-5.  --enable-initdir (default '' unless enable--init="service.*")
-6.  --enable-nistest (default 'no' but recommended)
+4.  --enable-nistest (default 'no' but recommended)
-7.  --enable-olt (default 'yes')
+5.  --enable-olt (default 'yes')
-8.  --enable-threads (experimental)
+6.  --enable-threads (experimental)
-9.  --enable-tune (default 'yes')
+7.  --enable-tune (default 'yes')

 Detailed option information is available by typing "./configure --help".
 For options xxx that take "yes/no" arguments, --disable-xxx may be used as the